selimslab/selimslab.github.io/_posts/2022-4-12-leadership.md

 ---

-Leadership is like gardening.
-You plant the seeds and water them.
+Like gardening, you plant the seeds and water them.
 The growing part is on the plant.

 Seeds can become giant trees, yet you can’t force it.